Transkribus/competitions/README.md

 * For this step you will need to make changes to the repo code.
 If you think that you can use only benchmarks that are already installed on the repo, you can skip this step.
 You can check which benchmarks are installed by logging in the django administration page (step 2).
+* Either you intend to use the new benchmark code on a copy cloned locally on your machine, or push this as a contribution to the current github repo, please follow these guidelines:
+    * Make your changes over code of the ```develop``` branch.
+Optionally create a new branch for your contributions as a branch of ```develop```.
+    * Pay attention to the Travis CI tag for the latest commit of the ```develop``` branch.
+    * If you need to access the django administration page on your local repository clone, you can create a superuser account with ```python manage.py createsuperuser```.
 * There are two django models that are related to benchmarks: *evaluator function models* and *benchmark models*.
     You will need to add at least one evaluator function model.
         This will correspond to a function that you will have to add to [evaluators.py](https://github.com/Transkribus/competitions/blob/master/scriptnet/competitions/evaluators.py) .